3296-01-f19temple/lab5-jordanbanksim-park-salisbury-create-destroy-team/README.md

 Basically, because the test function only checks an account's balance once, it's blind to changes in the earlier accounts' balances after it had accessed them.
 As a result, it will sometimes incorrectly think that money has either spontaneously disappeared from or been added to the bank.

+### Defaulting On Payments (4a)
+There is another issue that is not handled well in the initial implementation of the bank simulation.
+Currently whenever a transfer is started, an if check is done to see if the account being withdrawn from has enough available funds to make the payment.
+If it does, the check returns true and the entire transaction continues as intended.
+However if the account does not have a sufficient balance to pay off the transaction amount, the entire transaction is cancelled.
+While this does not create issues in the multithreading environment itself, it does a poor job of simulating bank operations.
+In order to better simulate a bank setting, withdraws on accounts with insufficient balances will wait until the particular account acquires the necessary funds to complete the transaction.
+This can be accomplished using wait() and notifyAll() methods.

+-potential problems
+In an open system where funds could transfer outside the bank accounts into third party groups, there could potentially be a deadlock situation.
+This would occur when every thread attempts transfers from accounts with insufficient funds for the transfers.
+However since this is a closed system and the max transfer cannot exceed the initial amount every account starts with, there will always be at least one account with the requisite funds to complete a transfer.